The holiday season is a time for celebration and rest, but it’s also when accidents and crime rates spike.

 Do Not Display Holiday Gifts

 As lovely as holiday gifts look with all that shiny wrapping paper, putting them on display in your window can attract robbers.
 Do your best to avoid the temptation of displaying your holiday gifts in your windows.
 Instead, opt for simpler decorations that don’t attract as much attention.
-Or better yet, a decoration that lets robbers know they are not welcome at all!
+Or better yet, a decoration that lets robbers know they are not welcome!

 Keep Some Lights On

 If you will be away from home during the holidays, a good tip is to keep some lights on to make it seem like someone is home.
 This will help keep criminals away.
 Even just one lit room can make a big difference.

 Ensure Snow Is Shoveled